The Space Shuttle Program: How NASA Lost Its Way

 When the book was published in 2008, the termination of the shuttle program had already been mandated by the Bush Administration.
 Gordon’s premise is derived from a recurring theme in the findings of the Columbia accident board: “[the program] never met any of its original requirements for reliability, cost, ease of turnaround, maintainability, or, regretfully, safety.”
 Gordon makes extensive reference to the reports of the respective presidential commissions investigating the two accidents, official NASA audio and video coverage, and trade and general press reporting.

 Before going further, it should be pointed out that Gordon is not an aerospace specialist and has previously written on subjects far removed from this one (cf. Victorian London, Jack the Ripper).
 There is also no Acknowledgments section so it is not clear who, if anyone, reviewed or vetted the manuscript.
 He does, however, provide footnoted chapter notes that state the sources for his statements.
 This is not to imply that there is anything amiss but to offer the thought that even a most matter-of-factly accurate connecting of the dots can leave the non-specialist writer short of context.
-Example: the book begins, appropriately with President Eisenhower’s 1958 act establishing NACA (later NASA) and contemporary technical developments, specifically the concept of a “lifting body.”
-Goddard’s source attributes this to NASA’s Alfred Eggers (d.
-2006) who did do pioneering work on atmospheric reentry with a blunt body, and most famously on supersonic interference lift—but he makes no mention of the much earlier Russian and German work, or the 1927 German Society for Space Travel etc. The reader new to the subject is thus deprived of a significant layer of context.
+Example: the book begins, appropriately, with President Eisenhower’s 1958 act establishing NACA (later NASA) and contemporary technical developments, specifically the concept of a “lifting body.”
+Gordon’s source attributes this to NASA’s Alfred Eggers (d.
+2006) who did do pioneering work on atmospheric reentry with a blunt body, and most famously on supersonic interference lift—but he omits any mention of the much earlier Russian and German work, or the 1927 German Society for Space Travel etc. The reader new to the subject is thus deprived of a significant layer of context.

-The various [American] lift body research vehicles developed by NASA on the one hand and the air force on the other are described in some detail (as is their often acrimonious later relationship) and nicely illustrated, Skylab is touched upon, and then the focus shifts to President Nixon greenlighting the Space Shuttle in 1972.
+The various [American] lift body research vehicles developed by NASA on the one hand and the Air Force on the other are described in some detail (as is their often acrimonious later relationship) and nicely illustrated, Skylab is touched upon, and then the focus shifts to President Nixon greenlighting the Space Shuttle in 1972.
 The story is developed mainly from the political, bureaucratic and logistical angles, making reference to technical issues to the extent that they affect the former.

-Incidentally, the back cover blurb and press material describe 51-C as “cancelled” when in reality, and as the book itself correctly says, it was onlypostponed twice.
+Incidentally, the back cover blurb and press material describe 51-C as “cancelled” when in reality, and as the book itself correctly says, it was only postponed, twice.

 Post-flight operations, debris recovery, and accident investigations and reports are covered in good detail.
-Almost 100 pages of Appendices offer snapshots of all Shuttle flights up to 1986; various crew, mission, and statistical details pertaining to the two doomed orbiters; (very well thought out!) notes on Shuttle reliability by Richard Feynman; transcripts of emails related to debris and reentry issues; and a reproduction of the flight 51-L press kit.
+Almost 100 pages of Appendices offer snapshots of all Shuttle flights up to 1986; various crew, mission, and statistical details pertaining to the two doomed orbiters; notes (very well thought out!) on Shuttle reliability by Richard Feynman; transcripts of emails related to debris and reentry issues; and a reproduction of the flight 51-L press kit.
 A list of abbreviations and definitions, chapter notes, and a thorough bibliography precede a fairly deep index.

 This is a book that offers more questions than answers—which is not at all a bad thing, just be prepared for it.
 And don’t loose sight of the fact that despite the shortcomings, the Shuttle program, like Concorde, represents a heroic, singular pinnacle of human endeavor!

-Copyright 2011, Charly Bauman (speedreaders.info).
+Copyright 2011, Sabu Advani (speedreaders.info).